Installation

 Manually

-Please clone the GitHub repository and run cmake <path to your repository> in a separate directory (as either non-root or root, non-root recommended) followed by cmake --install . (as root unless you run the installation for a non-system prefix).
+Please clone the GitHub repository at the tag of your choice (it’s usually the newest one from here) and run cmake <path to your repository> in a separate directory (as either non-root or root, non-root recommended) followed by cmake --build . (as either non-root or root, non-root recommended) and cmake --install . (as root unless you run the installation for a non-system prefix).

-By default, the installation directory of Adaptyst is determined by CMake (e.g. /usr/local), but its support files along with the bundled patched “perf” are installed in /opt/adaptyst, and the configuration file of Adaptyst is installed in /etc/adaptyst.conf.
-The patched “perf” is downloaded and set up automatically by the build system (in a way not conflicting with any existing “perf” installations by default).
+By default, the installation directory of Adaptyst is determined by CMake (e.g. /usr/local), but its support files are installed in /opt/adaptyst, its module directory is set as /opt/adaptyst/modules, and the configuration file of Adaptyst is installed in /etc/adaptyst.conf.

 • If you want to specify the installation directory, you can run CMake with -DCMAKE_INSTALL_PREFIX=<path> or run cmake --install . --prefix <path>.